-- 2.3.4 Due to commercial confidentiality the sand and gravel sales and soft sand sales have been combined.
-However, it is possible to report that the outputs of soft sand have remained relatively constant throughout the period covered by this LAA (2004-2013), with a slight increase in outputs in 2006.
+- Data and information on mineral resources held by the British Geological Survey and the Crown Estate. - 2.3.4 Due to commercial confidentiality the sand and gravel sales and soft sand sales have been combined.
+However, it is possible to report that the outputs of soft sand have remained relatively constant throughout the period covered by this LAA (2005-2014), with a slight increase in outputs in 2006, and a slight decrease in outputs through 2012 to 2014.
 On the other hand, outputs of sharp sand and gravel show considerable variation.
 The variation is likely to be caused by the variation in number of active mineral sites during this period, i.e. currently only one quarry producing soft sand in West Berkshire and the changing rate of production from a limited number of individual quarries. - 2.3.5 The pattern of primary aggregate output decline in West Berkshire (as shown on graph 2.1) generally reflects the pattern of overall decline in primary aggregate outputs seen in England and in the South East, indicating the pattern of mineral extraction in West Berkshire follows the national and regional patterns of sales relatively closely.
-This data is shown in table 2.1 below. - 2.3.6 Graph 2.1 also illustrates the total level of primary aggregate sales from sites for the whole of Berkshire (including the sales from West Berkshire), the former county area saw an increase in sales 2007 through to 2011 though they have since fallen again. - 2.3.7 This graph also illustrates the historic "apportionment" figure attributed to Berkshire, it is acknowledged that this apportionment approach has now been replaced with the new "10 year average approach" endorsed by the current Managed Aggregate Supply System (MASS) in the NPPF but this demonstrates that the level of sales of primary aggregates from sites in Berkshire has consistently been below the level of apportionment allocated to the former county area. - 2.3.8 Despite the lack of data on historic sales in West Berkshire, it has been possible to illustrate the current MASS approach that utilises the 10 year average of sales for an extended period and this is also shown on the graph for the past 3 years.
+This data is shown in table 2.1 below. - 2.3.6 Graph 2.1 also illustrates the total level of primary aggregate sales from sites for the whole of Berkshire8 (including the sales from West Berkshire), the former county area saw an increase in sales 2007 through to 2011 though they have since fallen again. - 2.3.7 This graph also illustrates the historic "apportionment" figure attributed to Berkshire, it is acknowledged that this apportionment approach has now been replaced with the new "10 year average approach" endorsed by the current Managed Aggregate Supply System (MASS) in the NPPF but this demonstrates that the level of sales of primary aggregates from sites in Berkshire has consistently been below the level of apportionment allocated to the former county area. - 2.3.8 Despite the lack of data on historic sales in West Berkshire, it has been possible to illustrate the current MASS approach that utilises the 10 year average of sales for an extended period and this is also shown on the graph for the past 3 years.
 This illustrates that, in recent years the level of sales from construction aggregate producing sites in West Berkshire has been below the rolling 10 year average of sales.
 This graph also shows that the rolling 10 year average of sales has been declining in recent years.